 Many species of wildlife do not cause damage in the traditional sense but can be considered nuisances merely by their presence in a particular location, such as residential settings.
 Wildlife that cross roads, nest and feed in and around homes, make noise, and leave their droppings are common occurrences which can often interrupt everyday life.

-The North Carolina Wildlife Resources Commission offers tips for coexisting with wildlife, including coyotes, Canada geese, beavers, black bears and deer.
+While Animal Services does not typically remove healthy wildlife, the The North Carolina Wildlife Resources Commission offers tips for coexisting with wildlife, including coyotes, Canada geese, beavers, black bears and deer.

 If you are bitten by a domesticated animal, North Carolina law requires that you report it to the police department.
 An Animal Services Officer will investigate, and the animal’s owner will be required to show proof of rabies vaccination.
 In addition, any domesticated dog or cat which has bitten someone is required to undergo a 10 day quarantine at the owner’s home.
 If circumstances warrant, the animal may be quarantined at a local veterinary hospital or Wake County Animal Care, Control and Adoption Center at the owner’s expense.

 One way to prevent your animal from biting a person or another animal is to obey the leash law.
 The Town of Cary requires that all dogs and cats be on a leash or lead if they are not on the owner’s property.
 The leash law also protects animals from injury.